 |Employee Assistance Programme|

 Supervision & training

-I am an accredited family systemic supervisor and offer individual, group and team supervision.View supervision profile
+I am an accredited and experienced family systemic supervisor and offer individual, group and team supervision.View supervision profile